denis-koptev/lio_project/tcmu_work/README.md

 * On the other hand: surprising thing

-		We were running all scripts from 'lio_project/tcmu_work' After all work file 'test' appears here with content: 'Hello World'
+		We were running tcmu-runner from /home/<user_name>
+		After uio creation file 'test' appears here.
+		After dd content of this file: 'Hello World'

 ### Finishing